Asthma VA Rating: VA Disability Asthma Symptoms, Causes, and Military Service Connection

 Category: Veterans Disability Law

 A variety of respiratory conditions affect military veterans on a daily basis.
-Some of these problems are minuscule but others can be debilitating.
-If you’re diagnosed with asthma while in the military or after discharge as a result of your service, you may be entitled to VA disability compensation for asthma.
+Some of these problems are minor, but others can be debilitating.
+If you’re diagnosed with asthma while in the military or after discharge as a result of your service, you may be entitled to VA disability compensation.
+Exposure to environmental hazards, such as burn pits and airborne toxins, commonly encountered during service can exacerbate respiratory issues.
+Understanding the eligibility criteria and the claims process is essential for veterans seeking support for their health challenges.

 What Is Asthma?